apdevelop/digital-thermometer-ds2480b-ds18b20/README.md

 Developed using MS Visual Studio 2017, C#, .NET Framework 4.5.2, WPF for UI, NET Core 2.1.
 Application code separation according to MVVM pattern.
 1-Wire functions are implemented in separate .NET Standard 1.0 assembly.
 Unit tests implemented using NUnit.

+### Why DS2480B ?
+This Serial 1-Wire Driver allows fine tuning of bus signal parameters, which is necessary for working on long cables and/or with large number of devices on bus.

 ### Getting started with demo application
 * Connect any 1-Wire bus adapter, based on `DS2480B` chip to USB or serial port on PC (For example, with FT232RL USB-UART adapter).
 * Connect one or several `DS18B20` 1-Wire temperature sensors to 1-Wire bus (using three wires, i.e. in normal power mode, not parasite mode).